alorence/django-modern-rpc/docs/source/quickstart.rst

 .. code:: python

     INSTALLED_APPS = [
-        #...
+        ...
         'modernrpc',
-        #...
     ]

 Create an entry point
 =====================

 An entry point is the URL used by clients to call your RPC methods.
-Declare as follow:
+Declare it as follow:

 .. code:: python